 Some of your forms may be considered top of the funnel (TOFU) forms, while others may be bottom of the funnel (BOFU).
 A visitor filling out a Contact Us form is more likely to be considered a lead than someone who fills out a Request a Quote form, who is more likely to be a sales qualified lead.
 You can set up each form to assign the appropriate lifecycle stage to contacts who submit the form.

-By default, whenever a contact fills out a form, the lifecycle stage for that contact will be set to Lead.
-The exception to this rule lies within your blog subscription or blog comment forms; these forms will set a contact's lifecycle stage to Subscriber if one of those forms is the first form that your new contact submitted.
+By default, the lifecycle stage for a contact will be set to Lead when they submit a form.
+Two exceptions are the blog subscription or blog comment forms, which include a default hidden field that sets a contact's lifecycle stage to Subscriber if either form is the first form the contact submits.

-Keep in mind that contacts only move automatically down the marketing funnel and never back up the funnel.
-For example, if a contact who is already a lead in your database submits on your blog subscription form, they will not become a subscriber; they will remain a lead (because Lead is further down the funnel than Subscriber).
+Contacts only move down the marketing funnel, and never back up the funnel.
+For example, if a contact who is already a lead in your database submits your blog subscription form, they will not become a subscriber; they will remain a lead (because Lead is further down the funnel than Subscriber).

-Below are some reasons why adding a hidden lifecycle stage field to a form would be useful:
+Some reasons why adding a hidden lifecycle stage field to a form would be useful are:

 - Push contacts down the funnel efficiently: forms are the quickest way to automatically push contacts further down the funnel.
-The hidden form field method takes less setup time than setting up a workflow (Marketing Professional and Enterprise and Sales Professional only) to do that work.
+The hidden form field method takes less time than setting up a workflow (Marketing Hub Professional and Enterprise and Sales Hub Professional only) to do that work.

 - Associate form conversions to a particular lifecycle stage: you can tie a particular form conversion to a lifecycle stage update.
 A true marketing qualified or sales qualified lead should have already worked their way through the top-of-the-funnel offerings, whether or not they converted previously.
 Contacts filling out a form intended for a middle- or bottom-of-the-funnel offering are closer to the buying stage than those filling out a simple form for a whitepaper offer on implementing a social media strategy.